Ninasam: Ninasam Theatre Institute

 In 1980, Ninasam also started a theater institute to offer courses on theater to interested candidates.
 It offers a 10-month-long diploma course to about 20 students every year.
 As part of these courses, around 130 theatre productions have resulted.
-Visiting faculty to this institute include Shivaram Karanth, Chandrashekhara Kambara, K. N. Panikkar and Fritz Bennewitz.
+Visiting faculty to this institute include Shivaram Karanth, Chandrashekhara Kambara, K. N. Panikkar, Fritz Bennewitz, Sankar Venkateswaran and Götz Leineweber.
 Some of the alumni of this institute join Ninasam's rural theatre repertory troupe, Tirugata.

-Tirugata
+ತಿರುಗಾಟ

-Tirugata (travelling around in Kannada) is a theatre troupe started by Ninasam, established in 1985.
+ತಿರುಗಾಟ (travelling around in Kannada) is a theatre troupe started by Ninasam, established in 1985.
 This troupe travels to different places and stages plays mainly to a rural audience.
 Apparently, in the first 11 years of its existence, Tirugata travelled 82,000 km to 172 places and staged 1546 plays for an audience of about 1.1 million.
 It is mostly a self-sustaining group, with only 20% of total revenue coming as a grant from the Government.